shomah4a/pycon-tw-slide/index.rst

 - PyCon JP 2012 hold at Sep.15-17

-  - We are waiting your Proposal.
+  - We are waiting for YOUR proposal.
   - English session is welcome,

 - We hope to see you at PyCon JP